 CISOs should be prepared to communicate their organisations security posture highlighting the gaps and potential threats in their security programs.
 In this case, leveraging security frameworks can be effective.
-While your board may not fully understand technical frameworks such as MITRE ATT&CK, and NIST, these frameworks provide a programmatic, logical, and standardized way to evaluate the completeness of a security program against industry benchmarks.
+Your board may not fully understand technical frameworks such as MITRE ATT&CK, and NIST.
+These frameworks provide a programmatic, logical, and standardized way to evaluate the completeness of a security program against industry benchmarks.
 Allow them to understand by using these frameworks to provide a contextual overview of the technologies your organisation has in place (such as next-gen firewall, SIEM, and endpoint protection) as well as the technologies they plan to implement to close gaps in their architecture (such as cloud access security brokers and network detection and response).
 Measure security maturity to show current state and progress over time.

 5. Focus on the Risks versus the Rewards

 A critical success factor for CISOs in the board room is outlining the priorities of the security team to key business objectives.
 While the security team might consider a certain task a significant/major achievement, the board may not have an appropriate understanding of the business implications of this effort.